18F/unit-testing-node/pages/components/config.md

 implementation from  `'should validate a valid configuration'`, but update the `configData` variable in one of two ways:

-- update the existing `rules` member to have a `channelNames` field
+- directly update the existing `rules` member to have a `channelNames` field
 - call `configData.rules.push()` to add a new member with `channelNames` field defined

+Do not worry about the duplicated code and data for now.
+We will address this in a later step.

 ## Testing and implementing the remaining functions